Martijn van Helvert

-Martijn Johanna Franciscus van Helvert (born 7 April 1978) is a Dutch politician serving as a member of the House of Representatives since 2014.
-A member of the Christian Democratic Appeal (CDA), van Helvert previously was a member of the States of Limburg between 2011 and 2015.
+Martijn Johanna Franciscus van Helvert (born 7 April 1978) is a Dutch politician who served as a member of the House of Representatives from 2014 to 2021.
+A member of the Christian Democratic Appeal (CDA), he previously served as a member of the States of Limburg between 2011 and 2015.

 Early life and education

 Van Helvert studied social geography in his first year at Utrecht University.
 He then proceeded to study history of ancient times and antique cultures at the same university between 1997 and 2003.
 Van Helvert was a high school teacher of history and antique culture in Sittard from 2002 to 2007.